 The budget factor.
 A bit of a tricky question.
 Are companies spending less in areas they were focusing on pre-pandemic?
 Of course, simply because in some cases those areas have come to a crawl, or worse, a stand still.
 That doesn’t necessarily mean companies have extra dollars laying around.
 Most companies have to now be conservative, play the long game, and carefully allocate budget.
 Either way, employee communication platforms should be part of the budget conversation.
 ROI is harder to gage, but there’s no denying that an engaged and informed employee is a heck of a lot more motivated and productive than one who is not.

 Employee sentiment regarding your intranet.
 In my experience, you can simply tell the value of an intranet at a company based on employee sentiment.
-Eye rolls, “I can never find anything”, “I didn’t even know we had an intranet” are common and telling signs you need to reassess things and evaulate your intranet experience.
+Eye rolls, “I can never find anything”, “I didn’t even know we had an intranet” are common and telling signs you need to reassess things.
 On the flip side, a great and functional intranet creates a sense of pride, a sense of community, and a unifying driver for employee behavior.
 Talk to employees (doesn’t have to be formal, but can’t hurt) and ask the right questions to better understand needs.

 The best intranets are ever growing, evolving and accommodating to employee behaviors and means of communication.
 Some are even award winning, like our Rubius Therapeutics Intranet.
 They are a destination, not a pit stop or an after thought.
 Employees use them because they want to, not because they are force fed to do so.
 Consider the value and impact of investing in an intranet and what it could bring to your organization, especially during this critical time.
 Remember – the best intranet is most importantly one that works for your needs, not necessarily one that leverages a certain platform.
 If any of the above resonates, then its time to reassess, enhance, or in some cases create that destination for employees that gives your company a shot in the arm and empowers collaboration and communication.
 The investment will pay off immensely.